nativescript-community/texttospeech/README.md

 ```

 This command automatically installs the necessary files, as well as stores nativescript-texttospeech as a dependency in your project's package.json file.

+Due to a current open issue with NativeScript, [#669](https://github.com/NativeScript/nativescript-cli/issues/669), the plugin needs to be added before adding any platforms with the `tns add platform` command.

 ## Usage